OuyangWenyu/hydrodataset/docs/source/develop.rst

 --------------------
 The whole structure:

-* app: scripts for downloading and preprocessing source data
 * docs: the document for HydroBench
-* example: some sample data
 * hydrobench: the directory of core code
-* test: all testing code using Unit test
+* test: all testing code and data

 Let's dive into the "hydrobench" directory.